 If landlords breach notice rules and enter without permission, they could get in big trouble.
 Laws like the Access to Neighbouring Land Act 1992 cover necessary entry for repairs.
 This shows property owners have certain access rights but must follow rules.

-Dispute Resolution Approach Key Considerations
+Dispute Resolution Approach | Key Considerations |

-Communication and Mediation – Try to resolve the issue through open dialogue and compromise
+Communication and Mediation | – Try to resolve the issue through open dialogue and compromise – Avoid escalating the dispute to legal action if possible |

-Legal Intervention – Understand the legal standing and rights of all parties involved
+Legal Intervention | – Understand the legal standing and rights of all parties involved – Seek advice from a solicitor to navigate the legal process – Consider using ombudsman services or tribunals to resolve the dispute |

 It’s best to stop disputes before they start by talking openly and taking the correct steps.
 Landlords and tenants should always keep communication clear and if any issues come up, seek legal advice promptly.